For nurses, by nurses

 - 11.26% average email CTR (2x industry average)

 And the movement has just begun.
 Nurses are tackling big problems head-on through SHIFT.
 What’s next on nurses’ agenda?
 Social determinants of health.
-Hear their thoughts in season two of SHIFT Talk and stay tuned for the community’s first-ever documentary film in the upcoming months.
+Hear their thoughts in season two of SHIFT Talk.